 Toxic relationships are harder to let go of than healthy relationships.
 Unhealthy or toxic relationships trigger all of our own personal stuff to the point that we can’t decipher between our own personal work and the relationship.
 We get to thinking that we need to fix the relationship or try to fix the other person to be okay.
 However, that is not ever true, not ever.

 We need to let go of the toxic relationship, see our own Self clearly, do our own work, be free, and in time, enter a healthy relationship with our Self, and only then is healthy relationship with another truly possible, sustainable, and nurturing.
 Does that sound hard?
 Not as hard as holding onto a toxic relationship or repeating the same old patterns of unhealthy relationships.
 Promise.

-I practice from a neuropsychoanalytic and psychodynamic relational lens in regards to healing from insecure attachments, healing of the Self, and bringing to the foreground unhealthy relationship patterns as it is the “Best Practice” evidence based therapies for this in-depth work.
+I practice from a neuropsychoanalytic and psychodynamic relational lens in regards to healing from insecure attachments, healing of the Self, and bringing to the foreground unhealthy relationship patterns.
+Neuropsychoanalytic Psychodynamic therapies are the “Best Practice” evidence based therapies for this necessary in-depth work of healing attachment injuries at the relational level, subconscious level, and the neuronal pathway levels.
 Will it be easy?
 Nope!
 Will it be worth it?
 Absolutely.

 A psychological relational marker for the “securely attached” adult is the demonstrations of capacities for both intimacy and autonomy.